 What is Loitering in Arizona A.R.S.
 13-2905?

-A person in Arizona is loitering if that person intentionally is present in a public place and in an offensive manner or in a manner likely to disturb the public peace solicits another person to engage in any sexual offense.
+- A person in Arizona is loitering if that person intentionally is present in a public place and in an offensive manner or in a manner likely to disturb the public peace solicits another person to engage in any sexual offense such as prostitution.

-One has often see an individual standing around in a public place without any intent to disturb the peace.
+One may often see an individual standing around in a public place without any intent to disturb the peace.
 This would not be loitering since it would not be in an offensive manner.

 A knowledgeable criminal defense lawyer is necessary to protect one's rights under the constitution should one be charged with this crime.

 Contact Brian Di Pietro Law, PLLC today for a free case evaluation about your pending loitering case in Arizona.
 Brian Di Pietro is an experienced, tough, aggressive Phoenix criminal defense attorney who will work hard to fight the charges against you to achieve the most favorable outcome for your particular loitering case.
 Contact now Brian Di Pietro Law, PLLC at 623-242-2655 for a free confidential case evaluation about your loitering charge in Arizona.